The Kappa, otherwise known as the kawatarō, komahiki, or kawako is one of the yōkai (demons) of Japanese mythology.

-The Shintō religion regards them as being one of the suijin – or water deities.
-Buddhists regard them as some form of hungry ogre.
-The Kappa is one of the most well-known yōkai in Japan, alongside the tengu and the oni.
-Although there are over 80 different names for Kappa depending on the region of Japan you happen to be in, the name “Kappa” is the most recognized one outside of the country and is what most people know these little water sprites as.
+The Shintō religion regards them as being one of the suijin – or water deities, while Buddhists regard them as some form of hungry ogre.
+They are one of the most well-known yōkai in Japan, alongside the tengu and the oni.
+Although there are over 80 different names for them depending on the region of Japan you happen to be in, the term “Kappa” is the most recognized outside of the country and is what most people know these little water sprites as.

 A Kappa is a humanoid imp that resembles an over-sized frog.
-They were commonly depicted as being green, but different colored Kappa have been known to exist.
+They were commonly depicted as being green, but different colored ones have been known to be depicted as well.
 They had elongated, triangular eyes and have been shown to have either tortoise-like beaks or apelike faces.
 They also have scaly skin and shells, much like a tortoise.
-A Kappa would have a depression on the top of their head that they fill with water and use as the source of their powers.
-There is also a hair version of the Kappa, known as a Hyōsube
+In addition, an impression would adorn the top of their head in which they fill with water and use as the source of their powers.
+There is also a ‘hair’ variant, known as a Hyōsube.

 Kappa were known to be very mischievous.
-They would occasionally perform smaller acts such as stealing crops, or looking up the kiminos of women, but they were also known to be more dastardly.
+They would occasionally perform smaller acts such as stealing crops, or looking up the kimonos of women, but they were also known to be more dastardly.
 Many kidnappings and drownings from medieval Japan were attributed to Kappas as they were known to eat children in fables and people of the time likely didn’t know any better.
-The Kappa were used as a warning to children and, even today, signs warning of Kappa can be found at some bodies of water in Japan.
+They were used as a warning to children and, even today, signs warning of these yokai can be found at some bodies of water in Japan.
 Particularly in the smaller and more traditional towns and villages.

-Kappa were also thought to have despised horses and crows.
-A kappa attempting to drown a horse is a very popular motif in Japan and can be found across the country.
+They were also thought to have despised horses and crows.
+A kappa attempting to drown a horse is a very popular motif in Japan and can be found throughout the country.

 Despite their misdeeds, they were said to have some intellectual qualities as well.
-A deep understanding of medicine and could speak fluent Japanese.
-Kappa were said to not only be friendly, but have an absurd obsession with politeness and respect, outside of the stories of them eating human babies, anyway.
-Due to this obsession however, it was said you could often times trick them by exchanging bows, for when the Kappa bowed, the water it stores would spill out, and the kappa would lose consciousness.
+A deep understanding of medicine and according to lore, speak fluent Japanese.
+These creatures were said to be not only friendly, but have an absurd obsession with politeness and respect, outside of the stories of them eating human babies, anyway.
+Due to this obsession however, it was said you could often times trick them by exchanging bows, for when they bowed, the water it stores would spill out, and they would lose consciousness.
 Giving him more river water was said to revive them and form a life-debt.

-The idea of the Kappa has spread outside of Japan.
-In China there is a creature known as a “Shui Gul” or Water Ghost that is very similar to a kappa.
-The kappa could also possibly be related to the Scandinavian Neck and the Scottish Kelpie.
-They have become an iconic piece of Japanese culture and, while they can be dangerous, you’ll be fine as long as you keep a cucumber handy!
+The idea of the Kappa has now spread outside far of Japan.
+In China there is a creature known as a “Shui Gul” or water ghost that is very similar to a kappa.
+They could also possibly be related to the Scandinavian neck and the Scottish kelpie, and with this hey have become an iconic piece of Japanese culture.